Mohammed-a-ali01/Project-1/README.md

 **Analysis**: This map shows a different view of the problem.
 In absolute terms, Alaska and Connecticut may not have many fraudulent transactions, but they are more than 1% of their total number of transactions.

-- Finally, a scatter plot was created, allowing us to see the combination of the finding of both maps.
+- Finally, a scatter plot was created, allowing us to see a combination of both maps' findings.
 ![](Images/daniel-4.png)

-The values of the bottom right show the States with higher number of fraudulent transactions (New York, Pennsylvania, and Texas) the Upper Left show us the states with a high percentage of fraudulent transaction relative to its total amount of transactions.
+The values of the bottom right show the States with higher number of fraudulent transactions (New York, Pennsylvania, and Texas) the Upper Left show us the States with a high percentage of fraudulent transaction relative to its total amount of transactions.

 **Conclusion**: The analysis of the Cardholder State can provide valuable input for the prediction of potential fraudulent transactions.
-The focus cannot be only in the States with high number of fraudulent transactions, but also in those with a higher percentage relative to the total amount of transactions.
+The focus cannot be only on the States with high number of fraudulent transactions, but also on those with a higher percentage relative to the total amount of transactions.

 ### Fraudulent transaction merchant State